Accenture/kx.as.code/README.md

 KX.AS.CODE can be considered as a `local cloud like` Kubernetes environment with a lot of things you would expect to see when managing a Kubernetes cluster in the cloud, including an `ingress controller`, `local and network storage services`, `load-balancer`, `domain services`, `identity management`, `secrets management`, `remote desktop services`, a `certificate authority`... and the best bit, you can launch it very quickly from our Jenkins based configurator and launcher.
 See the [Quick Start Guide](https://accenture.github.io/kx.as.code/Quick-Start-Guide/)!

 Once the base services are up, KX.AS.CODE even has a built in `App Store` for quickly installing additional solutions on top of the base above, such as `Gitlab`, `Grafana`, `InfluxDB`, `SonarQube`, `NeuVector`, `IntelliJ IDEA`, `MSSQLServer`... and many many more!

+As a bonus, you also get a desktop for easily accessing and managing deployed applications.
+The desktop obviously makes things easier, but if you wanted to run without the desktop, see our [external access guide](https://accenture.github.io/kx.as.code/Deployment/External-Application-Access/).

 Check out the [applications library](https://accenture.github.io/kx.as.code/Overview/Application-Library/), to see which solutions can be installed with a single click!